-Offering free shipping doesn’t have to mean you just swallow the cost, content to see lower margins and profitability.
-And free shipping doesn’t have to be your only offer.
+Offering a deal on shipping doesn’t have to mean you just swallow the cost, content to see lower margins and profitability.
+And it doesn’t have to be your only offer.
 You have a few options on the table, including:

-There are a few different ways to start implement better shipping offers on your e-commerce site.
+There are a few different ways to start implement better shipping offers on your ecommerce site.
 The simplest is to both offer a free shipping threshold (something like $25, $50 or $100 or more per order) and increase product pricing marginally.
-After all, customers are willing to both pay more for products and buy more if free shipping is on the table — strange but true.
+After all, customers are willing to both pay more for products and buy more it’s on the table — strange but true.

 Once these two elements are in place, it’s a matter of tweaking your numbers to figure out which approach is the most profitable.

-The Shopify free shipping guide walks users through how to set up free shipping thresholds, weight-based rates and free shipping discount codes on the platform.
+The Shopify free shipping guide walks users through how to set up thresholds, weight-based rates and free shipping discount codes on the platform.

 With OrderMetrics, you can quickly understand how shipping costs are affecting your margin.
 OrderMetrics’ profitability calculator can automatically plug in all of these factors, telling you how much you profit from each order and across the board.
 Import data from Shopify, Shippo, FBA and more.

-With these numbers at your fingertips, you can better determine which free shipping offers are most effective for your audience and customers.
+With these numbers at your fingertips, you can better determine which offers are most effective for your audience and customers.
 See which shipping integrations we offer to get started!